Generating Compact Tree Ensembles via Annealing: Relevant Ensemble of Trees (RET)

 Observe that FSA on trees can only be used for single chain tree generation since it doesn't update the leaf weights and the multi chain tree generation obtains randomly initialized trees that are not useful for prediction unless their leaf weights are updated.

 In {\bf FSA on leaves}, we modify the FSA algorithm to update the tree leaf weights and select trees using a group criterion.
-For that, all the tree leaf weights are collected in a $l\times M$ matrix $B=(\bbeta_1,\bbeta_2,...,\bbeta_M)$ of parameters for the prediction function
+For that, all the tree leaf weights are collected in a $l\times M$ matrix $B=(\boldsymbol{\beta}_1,\boldsymbol{\beta}_2,...,\boldsymbol{\beta}_M)$ of parameters for the prediction function where $l$ is the maximum number of leaf nodes of the trees from our pool.